 re:3D is addressing the two largest barriers to 3D-printing: cost and scale.
 Gigabot, re:3D's flagship technology, enables industrial strength, human-scale 3D-printing at an affordable price point.
 With build volumes starting at eight cubic feet and robust construction, Gigabot can print objects 30 times larger than competing desktop models. re:3D's customer base comprises an esteemed group of specialty manufacturers, engineers, designers, universities, and hobbyists in over 50 countries around the globe.
 Their ultimate goal is to 3D-print from trash, and they are currently modifying Gigabot to be able to accept post-manufacturing waste, creating a more circular economy and opening new markets.

 3D-printing objects 30 times larger than competing desktop models, at a more affordable cost.

-Samantha Snabes (Co-founder: Catalyst at re:3D) has been an Unreasonable Fellow since November 2016 after participating in The Unreasonable Impact COVID-19 Response Exclusive Summit, created with Barclays.
+Samantha Snabes (Co-founder: Catalyst at re:3D) has been an Unreasonable Fellow since November 2016 and most recently participated in The Unreasonable Impact COVID-19 Response Exclusive Summit, created with Barclays.